google/openhtf/docs/event_sequence.md

 instances.
 If a nested group has a terminal phase, the outer groups will trigger the same shortcut logic.

-For terminal phases in a `PhaseGroup`,
+For terminal phases (or phases that return `FAIL_SUBTEST`) in a `PhaseGroup`,
-* If the phase was a `PhaseGroup.setup` phase, then we skip the rest of the `PhaseGroup`.
+* If the phase was in the `setup` sequence, then we do not run the rest of the `PhaseGroup`.
-* If the phase was a `PhaseGroup.main` phase, then we skip to the `PhaseGroup.teardown` phases of that `PhaseGroup`.
+* If the phase was in the `main` sequence, then we do not run the rest of the `main` sequence and proceed to the `teardown` sequence of that `PhaseGroup`.
-* If the phase was a `PhaseGroup.teardown` phase, the rest of the `teardown` phases are run, but outer groups will trigger the shortcut logic.
+* If the phase was in the `teardown` sequence, the rest of the `teardown` sequence ndoes are run, but outer groups will trigger the shortcut logic.
+  This also applies to all nested phase nodes.

 NOTE: If a phase calls `os.abort()` or an equivalent to the C++ `die()` function, then the process dies and you cannot recover the results from